12 Red Flags You’re Falling for a Bad Car Rental

 There are extra fees for things you don’t recognize

 Believe it or not, you may save money by taking a Lyft or Uber to a Hertz location in town: The Hertz at the airport may add on extra taxes and fees like an airport concession charge (whatever that is).
-Make sure you know these other tricks to avoid hidden fees on rental cars too.

 There is no vehicle inspection report

 When you arrive at the car rental desk to pick up your car, you should either be walked around the car to inspect it with a car rental representative or be provided with a report to look over when you arrive at the car in the parking lot.
 If not, ask for one—not having this report is a massive red flag you’re falling for a bad car rental!
 You do not want to pay for the bumps and scratches caused by the last driver.
 Instead, look for ways to upgrade your vacation with these credit card perks.

 You are asked to pay your deductible at the time of return